liquidlabs/Symfony2-Sonata-Admin-Boilerplate/README.md

 </pre>

 7. Thats it!.
-You are ready to go :).
+You are ready to go.
+Visit url below for your Admin Dashboard :).
 <pre>
 http://localhost/symfony_boilerplate/web/app_dev.php/admin/dashboard
 </pre>